masonNick/InternetSecurity/README.md

 - 4/9/2019
   - Working on my technical report.
 Updated technical report uploaded to GitHub.
   - Looking into how to take self-signed certificate and add it to the trusted CAS list.

+- 4/15/2019
+  #### Working on code implementation
+      - Step 1: Create a RSA Keypair.
+        - I will do this using the openssl tool downloaded in the terminal in Linux.
+        (1) Type the following to generate a RSA private key, with length 2048 bits long modulus.
+          - openssl genrsa -des3 -passout pass:x -out keypair.key 2048

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/